pranav-ap/blog/content/posts/perceptron.md

 A **perceptron** is a binary classifier that linearly separates data.
 It takes in a vector of real numbers as input $x$ and spits out a binary classification of $1$ or $0$.

-It is a very simple model that uses linear regression followed by a threshold function.
+It is a very simple model that uses *linear regression* followed by a *threshold function*.
 Just like regular linear regression the weights and bias are calculated during the training phase.

 <figure style="width: 580px">
 	<img src="/media/deep learning/perceptron.png" alt="Perceptron">
 	<figcaption>Perceptron</figcaption>
 </figure>

 Each component of the input vector has a weight associated with it.
-The **weight** expresses its relative importance in calculating the output.
+The **weight** expresses its relative importance while calculating the output.
 The weights are stored in the vector $w$.

 # Calculating the Classification